 The problem of seven men all wearing boring black socks was ‘solved’ by building a long narrow wooden shelf in the passage where all socks were placed after washing.
 Sort them out yourself.
 Some of the holy ones would grow mould on that shelf.

 The problem of feeding seven hungry men was solved by Gerrard cooking and placing the food in the oven.
 First man to crack and start eating had to divide the food onto seven plates and only then was he allowed to eat.
-This led to lots of circling around and cagey watching while pretending to be unconcerned, hoping someone else would crack first and do the tedious division under intense scrutiny.
+This led to lots of circling around and cagily watching while pretending to be unconcerned, hoping someone else would crack first and do the tedious division under intense scrutiny.

 On steak nights the potato and veg would be in the oven, the uncooked steaks high up on a shelf.
 This led to the memorable night when Granger cracked first.
 He was ravenous, so he divided the veg into seven and cooked his steak and ate it.
 Then he ate just one more.
 Then one more and then he finished the seventh and last steak and was overcome by remorse.
-Jumping into his grey VW TVB beetle (vanderBijlpark) he roared off to Fontana in Highpoint in Hillbrow, bought three roast chickens off their famous rotisserie to make good, and rushed back, flattening only one whole chicken by himself en-route.
+Jumping into his grey VW TVB beetle (vanderBijlpark) he roared off to Fontana in Highpoint in Hillbrow, bought three roast chickens off their famous rotisserie to make good for his sin, and rushed back, flattening only one whole chicken by himself en-route.
 This caused him to reflect, so he joined Weight-Watchers and became a regular at the weigh-in report-backs.
 Getting back from his initial weigh-in he sank down onto the couch in the TV room with a huge sigh.
 Reaching down to his shoes with difficulty, he removed a thick wad of newspaper from each.
 He had made himself taller so the nazis at Weight-Watchers would give him a higher target weight!

 Dorianne Berry used to read the news and one night she came on in a strapless dress.
 The camera stayed above the dress line making her look maybe naked!
 The bachelors got all excited “Hey!
 Maybe we’re going to see Dorianne’s berries!”.
 The camera zoomed out and disappointment set in.